fixture3

 Repeat accuracy: The fixture makes the processing position and method of each workpiece consistent, thereby ensuring the consistency of processing.
 This is particularly important for mass production, which can ensure that the specifications and performance of each batch of products are the same.

-Standardized production: The fixture can help to achieve the standardization of workpiece clamping and processing, thereby simplifying the production process and reducing operational errors and the generation of defective products.
+Standardized production: The fixture ensures standardized clamping and processing, simplifying production and reducing errors and defects.

 5. Save manufacturing costs

-Reduce scrap rate: Since the fixture can effectively improve the processing accuracy and consistency, it reduces the scrap caused by inaccurate positioning or unstable clamping, and reduces production costs.
+Reduce scrap: Fixtures improve accuracy and consistency, minimizing scrap from inaccurate positioning or unstable clamping, and cutting production costs.

-Reduce processing time: Reduce the clamping and adjustment time of the workpiece, increase the processing speed, thereby shortening the production cycle and saving manufacturing costs.
+Reduce processing time: Fixtures reduce clamping and adjustment time, boosting speed and shortening the production cycle, saving costs.

 7. Enhance the controllability of the production process